-0880-03-.06 FEES.
+0880-10-.06 FEES.

-- (1) The fees are as follows: - (a) Application Fee A fee to be paid by all applicants including those seeking licensure by reciprocity.
+- (1) The fees are as follows: - (a) Application Fee A fee to be paid by all applicants.
 This fee includes the Initial Licensure Fee and State Regulatory Fee.
 In cases where an applicant is denied licensure or the application file closes due to abandonment, only the portion pertaining to the Initial Licensure Fee and the portion of the State Regulatory Fee that applies to initial licensure will be refundable. - (b) Biennial Licensure Renewal Fee A non-refundable fee to be paid prior to the issuance of the "artistically designed" license.
 This fee must be received on or before the expiration date of the license. - (c) Initial Licensure Fee A fee to be paid at the time of application for initial licensure after approval by the Committee on Physician Assistants and the Board of Medical Examiners. - (d) Late Renewal Fee A non-refundable fee to be paid when a license holder fails to renew his license on or before the expiration date on the license.
-This is an additional fee which must be submitted with the Biennial Licensure Renewal Fee and State Regulatory Fee. - (e) Replacement License Fee A non-refundable fee to be paid when an individual requests a replacement for a lost or destroyed "artistically designed" wall license or renewal license. - (f) State Regulatory Fee A fee to be paid by all individuals at the time of application and with all renewal applications. - (g) Temporary Licensure Fee A non-refundable fee to be paid at the time of application for applicants requesting a temporary license. - (2) All fees must be submitted to the Committee's administrative office by cashier's check, personal check or money order.
+This is an additional fee which must be submitted with the Biennial Licensure Renewal Fee and State Regulatory Fee. - (e) Replacement License Fee A non-refundable fee to be paid when an individual requests a replacement for a lost or destroyed "artistically designed" wall license or renewal certificate. - (f) State Regulatory Fee A fee to be paid by all individuals at the time of application and with all renewal applications. - (2) All fees must be submitted to the Committee's administrative office by cashier's check, personal check or money order.
 Checks or money orders are to be made payable to the Committee on Physician Assistants.

-(3) Fee S Schedule: Amount
+(3) Fee Schedule: Amount

-(a) Application Fee (Total) \$335.00
+(a) App olication Fee (Total) \$ 335.00

 1. Application Fee \$ 75.00

-2. Initial Licensure Fee \$250.00
+2. Initial Licensure Fee \$ 250.00

 3. State Regulatory Fee \$ 10.00

-(b) Biennial Licensure Renewal Fee \$175.00
+(b) Biennial Licensure Renewal Fee \$ 175.00

 (c) Late Renewal Fee \$ 50.00

-(d) Repl acement License Fee \$ 25.00
+(d) Replacement License Fee \$ 25.00

 (e) State Regulatory (biennial) \$ 10.00